 Valuation work was completed in relation to the new Shetland Gas Plant site in March 2016.
-The entry was appealed by the owner's rating agents, but this has now been settled and agreed.
+Since then the entry has been appealed by the owners rating agents but this has also been settled and agreed.
 Valuation staff completed the 2017 revaluation of non-domestic properties within the proposed timetable, with all Valuation Notices issued on 15th March 2017.